 \section{Introduction}

-Brain-computer interface (BCI) is an integration of the measurement, decoding, and translation of the activity of central nervous system (CNS) into imitative output that reinstates, augments, or rehabilitates the natural CNS output \cite{wolpaw2k12}.
+Brain-computer interface (BCI) is an integration of the measurement, decoding, and translation of the activity of the central nervous system (CNS) into imitative output that reinstates, augments, or rehabilitates the natural CNS output \cite{wolpaw2k12}.
 This creates an interface between the CNS and its external environment.
-BCI-based systems are rapidly emerging on account of the recent advancements in signal processing and artificial intelligence \cite{gong2021deep,aggarwal2022review}.
-These systems are useful in neuro-rehabilitation to assist users with motor-impairments \cite{chowdhury2017online,raza2020deep,di2020bci,li2022sensorimotor}.
-For real-time operability of these systems, continuous signal decoding is required for extraction of kinematic parameters (KPs) such as motion trajectory, velocity, acceleration, etc. \cite{sosnik2020reconstruction, nrobin2k21, jain2k22premovnet}.
-In view of these aspects, electroencephalogram (EEG)-based BCI systems have gained popularity in the recent years, owing to the non-invasiveness, low-cost, and excellent temporal resolution of EEG signals \cite{msainibspc2k22, jain2022subject}.
+BCI-based systems are rapidly emerging due to the recent advancements in signal processing and artificial intelligence \cite{gong2021deep,aggarwal2022review}.
+These systems are useful in neuro-rehabilitation to assist users with motor impairments \cite{chowdhury2017online,raza2020deep,di2020bci,li2022sensorimotor}.
+For real-time operability of these systems, continuous signal decoding is required to extract kinematic parameters (KPs) such as motion trajectory, velocity, acceleration, etc. \cite{jain2k22premovnet, wang2023comprehensive}.
+Given these aspects, electroencephalogram (EEG)-based BCI systems have gained popularity in recent years, owing to the non-invasiveness, low-cost, and excellent temporal resolution of EEG signals \cite{msainibspc2k22}.